Woodbridge School and Sixth Form

 University advice

-This said, every student receives comparable support for their individual plans: every single plan matters.
+Every student receives comparable support for their individual plans: every single plan matters.
 Whether preparing a portfolio, practising for auditions, applying outside of the UK, or even something else we haven’t encountered before, we will prioritise accordingly, providing you with the time, guidance and expertise you need to make the right choices and achieve your goals.

 Careers advice